 Setting and Ambiance

 The first time you walk through the large wood and glass doors and under the red vintage sign reading "Bouillon Chartier", you're likely to feel transported to a Paris of another time.
-The vast turn of the twentieth century hall has a grand and elegant feel that works in interesting contrast to the boisterous ambiance, no-frills service, and simple, incredibly inexpensive food.
-Don't expect quiet and intimacy at Chartier-- the two levels of the restaurant are always packed to the brim-- and I and my guests have shared a table a few times with strangers (including one sad patron who drank a whole bottle of red wine over lunch on his own).
+The vast turn of the twentieth-century hall has a grand and elegant feel that works in interesting contrast to the boisterous ambiance, no-frills service, and simple, incredibly inexpensive food.
+Don't expect quiet and intimacy at Chartier-- the two levels of the restaurant are always packed to the brim-- and it's not uncommon to have to share a table with strangers.

-It's noisy, cheap n' cheerful all the way down the line.
-One pointer: avoid getting a table next to the kitchen doors, where the steam and noise and bustle can make the dining experience a bit too stressful.
-Counterpoint: if you enjoy getting a behind-the-scenes look at a busy Parisian brasserie kitchen, this is a prime seat.
+It's noisy, cheap, and cheerful all the way down the line.
+One pointer: Avoid getting a table next to the kitchen doors, where the steam and noise and bustle can make the dining experience a bit too stressful.
+Counterpoint: If you enjoy getting a behind-the-scenes look at a busy Parisian brasserie kitchen, this is a prime seat.

 The Dining Experience: Service

-I've heard mixed reports on the service at Chartier, but I've always found servers there to be cheerful and friendly, if a bit jokingly brusque, "in the Parisian tradition" that requires at least a little teasing.
-It's always entertaining to watch as they scrawl out orders with amazing speed on the paper tablecloths, and I've even found them to be accommodating to vegetarian friends asking for special orders.
+We've heard mixed reports on the service at Chartier, but have always found servers there to be cheerful and friendly, if a bit jokingly brusque, "in the Parisian tradition" that requires at least a little teasing.
+It's always entertaining to watch as they scrawl out orders with amazing speed on the paper tablecloths, and we've even found them to be accommodating to vegetarians asking for special orders.
 It's not a Michelin-star experience, but given the prices on menu items, service here is perfectly fine.

-I do, however, feel that the restaurant could improve where presentation and possibly even hygiene is concerned.
-During my last visit there, glasses and silverware were a bit less than perfectly clean, and the bread seemed like it may have been a little less than fresh.
-I've had no encounters worse than this, but other food writers I respect have complained about hygiene and presentation there.
-Hopefully some efforts will be made to redress this in the near future.
+However, the restaurant could improve where presentation and possibly even hygiene is concerned.
+During a recent visit, glasses and silverware were a bit less than perfectly clean, and the bread seemed like it may have been a little less than fresh.
+Other food writers have complained about hygiene and presentation there.
+Hopefully, some efforts will be made to redress this in the near future.

 Simple, classic ingredients and preparation is the nom du jour at Chartier-- you'll find no Asian-inspired "fusion" dishes, fancy combinations of seasonings, or elaborate presentations.
-On the whole, I've found the food to be good for the price you pay.
-My last meal there consisted of whole seabream roasted with fennel and accompanied by green beans and "English-style" potatoes.
-It was perfectly decent, if a little underseasoned and overcooked for my taste.
-I followed it up with a favorite classic dessert: mousse au chocolat.
+On the whole, the food is good for the price you pay.
+A recent meal there consisted of whole seabream roasted with fennel and accompanied by green beans and "English-style" potatoes.
+It was perfectly decent if a little underseasoned and overcooked.
+It was followed up with a favorite classic dessert: Mousse au chocolat.

-It wasn't remarkable, but did the trick where my chocolate craving was concerned.
+It wasn't remarkable but did the trick for a chocolate craving.

-Between the enthusiasts and the detractors, I tend to take a middle ground on Chartier.
-I think it represents a good choice for budget French dining, and is worth a try if only to experience the gorgeous dining room.
-I agree that it could improve on presentation and quality, and wouldn't argue with the assertion that it tends to rest on its laurels-- after all, it's guaranteed a constant stream of tourists.
-Overall, though, I recommend it for a cheap and entertaining night out in central Paris.
+Between the enthusiasts and the detractors, we tend to take a middle ground on Chartier.
+It represents a good choice for budget French dining and is worth a try if only to experience the gorgeous dining room.
+There could certainly be improvements on presentation and quality, and we wouldn't argue with the assertion that it tends to rest on its laurels-- after all, it's guaranteed a constant stream of tourists.
+Overall, though, it's recommended for a cheap and entertaining night out in central Paris.